 About the Chorale

-The Connecticut Master Chorale, founded and directed by Tina Johns Heidrich, is a premiere ensemble of 55 high-caliber vocalists with a precise blend and balance.
-Our concert season consists of three performances - our Holiday Prelude Concert in November plus two Masterwork concerts in March and May.
-Our Holiday concerts are accompanied by our brass and percussion ensemble and our Spring concerts are accompanied by the Connecticut Master Chorale Orchestra.
+The Connecticut Master Chorale, founded and directed by Tina Johns Heidrich in 1999, is a premier ensemble of 55 professional-caliber vocalists with a precise blend and balance.
+We will present two performances this coming season.
+Our Holiday Prelude Concert will be accompanied by the Connecticut Master Chorale Holiday Brass, and our Spring Concert will be accompanied by the Connecticut Master Chorale Orchestra.

-The Chorale is now in our 12th season and in our short history we have experienced exciting moments and attained many honors.
+The Chorale is now in our 18th season and over the years we have experienced exciting moments and attained many honors.
 See the Performance Archive for a complete list of our repertoire and programs.
+Our recordings are frequently heard on WMNR Fine Arts Radio in Connecticut, and we were recently featured on WJMJ in Hartford.

 Our greatest accomplishment to date is having been invited to perform at the White House in December 2002 after the Chorale was selected through a recorded audition.
 We sang in the Book Signers Room and Grand Foyer for invited guests of the White House, including White House staff and dignitaries, friends and family of President and Mrs. Bush, cabinet members, and international leaders.
 We are extremely proud to have been granted this distinction!